AMD ROCm and Instinct

 AMD Instinct accelerators target data-center AI and HPC.
 AMD's Instinct pages describe MI300-series and MI350-series GPUs and platforms for training and inference, with ROCm as the supporting software stack.
 AMD says ROCm includes programming models, compilers, libraries, and runtimes for AI models and HPC workloads targeting Instinct GPUs.

 The memory profile of AMD's recent accelerators is strategically important.
-Large HBM capacity can reduce the number of GPUs needed for some large-model inference and make AMD attractive for workloads where model size, context, and serving economics matter as much as raw peak compute.
+Large HBM capacity can reduce tensor-parallel pressure for some large-model inference and make AMD attractive for workloads where model size, context length, KV cache, and serving economics matter as much as raw peak compute.

 Open AI Ecosystem Strategy